gnss-ro/aws-opendata/Readme.md

 the World Meteorological Organization standard of 9.80665 J kg<sup>-1</sup> m<sup>-1</sup>.
 Some atmospheric models and processing algorithms for other atmospheric datasets have implemented different values for this constant.
-Their documentation must be searched for the value it incorporated in processing or execution and then used in the conversion to geopotential height when the data of this archive is compared to the atmospheric model output or atmospheric dataset, whether it be satellite or in-situ.
+You must search their documentation for the relevant value of the constant and apply to the conversion of geopotential to geopotential height should you wish to inter-compare those data (or model output) with RO retrievals.

 ## Level 2b: Full atmospheric retrievals, fullRetrieval